pishoyg/coptic/README.md

 #### New Dictionaries Parsing or Crawling

-1. **Incorporate copticsite.com's dictionary into a deck.
-The data is poor-quality and unkeyed, but easier to incorporate, and could perhaps attract Arabic-speaking learners.** (1-2 hours)

 1. **Incorporate Scriptorium's data.
 Gain familiarity with their platform.
    Parse their dictionary.** (7-8 hours)